inspaya/istemlabs/_courses/software-engineering-intermediate-course.md

 ---
 layout: course
-name: "Software Engineering: Intermediate Course"
+name: "Software Engineering: Intermediate Course I"
-date: 2022-01-21 15:59:37 +0100
+date: 2022-02-16 15:59:37 +0100
 image: /assets/images/courses/seng.png
 instructor_id: 1
 comments: true
-duration: Hours
+duration: 41 hrs
-fees: To be announced
-rating: 4
+rating:
 track: "software"
 featured: true
-course_id: 12
+course_id: 9
 course_code: "SENG 110"
 faculty_notes: ""
-description: This is aimed at solidifying all the concepts that have been learnt in this course.
-Participants are required to build a fully functional web application that can be simultaneously deployed across multiple cloud platforms.
-Bonus activity here includes iSTEMLabsAfrica working with participants to secure remote jobs related to what they have learnt/built.
+description: This course is designed to introduce participants to the amazing world of building software using the Python programming language and it’s associated libraries.
+The course provides hands-on projects to help students solidify their understanding of the language and different scenarios where it can be applied.
-permalink: /software-engineering-intermediate-course
+permalink: /software-engineering-track/intermediate-course-i
-instructor_id: 1
 ---

-# Software Engineering: Intermediate Course

 ## Objective

-This is aimed at solidifying all the concepts that have been learnt in this course.
-Participants are required to build a fully functional web application that can be simultaneously deployed across multiple cloud platforms.
-Bonus activity here includes iSTEMLabsAfrica working with participants to secure remote jobs related to what they have learnt/built.
+This course is designed to introduce participants to the amazing world of building software using the Python programming language and it’s associated libraries.
+The course provides hands-on projects to help students solidify their understanding of the language and different scenarios where it can be applied.

+<a target="_blank" href="https://tinyurl.com/6kmnrzc6">Click here to register</a>

 ## Duration

-This course runs for a total duration of ….. hours (.... paid hours + 1 FREE hour).
+This course runs for a total duration of 41 hours ( 40 paid hours + 1 FREE hour).

 ## Prerequisites

-To participate in this course, students only need to be familiar with how to operate a computer system, use the input devices such as keyboard and mouse, as well as be familiar with how to access information on the Internet.
+To participate in this course, students need to have a basic familiarity with computer science concepts, such as programming language definitions, web and internet systems, operating systems e.t.c.
+They should be able to describe each of these items and give examples without necessarily knowing all the details of how they work.

 ## Certification

-Upon successful completion of this course, participants will be awarded the “iSTEMLabsAfrica Software Engineering: Intermediate Course ” certificate.
+Upon successful completion of this course, participants will be awarded the “iSTEMLabsAfrica Software Engineering: Mid-Level Developer I ” certificate.

 ## Cost

-The cost of this course is ………
+The cost of this course is N80,000 (Eighty Thousand Naira Only)

 ## Course Content

 1. 1hr - iSTEMLabsAfrica Digital Awareness Health Check (1 hr FREE)

-1. 3hrs - Introduction to Python (3hrs)
+1. 4hrs - Introduction to Python
+    - 1hr - General overview of the language, syntax, features e.t.c.
+    - 1hr - Setting up a development environment, using virtual environments.
+    - 2hrs - Hello World!

-1. 1hr - Project A?
+1. 2hrs - Project A

-1. 4hrs - Data Structures in Python (3hrs)
+1. 10hrs - Data Structures (a.k.a Data Types) in Python

+    - 4hrs - Using Primitives: integer, float, boolean, strings
+    - 6hrs - Using Non-Primitives: Lists, Dictionaries, Tuples, Sets

-1. 1hr - Project B?
+1. 1hr - Project B

-1. 4hrs - Control, Repetition and More (3hrs)
+1. 6hrs - Control, Repetition and More

+    - 2hrs - Control (if, switch, using dictionaries instead)
+    - 2hrs - Repetition (for, while...)
+    - 2hrs - Functions

-1. 1hr - Project C?
+1. 2hrs - Project C

-1. 6hrs - Object-Oriented Programming (OOP) in Python (5hrs)
+1. 10hrs - Object-Oriented Programming (OOP) in Python I

-1. 1hr - Project D?
+    - 2hrs - Introduction to OOP (inheritance, abstraction)
+    - 2hrs - Understanding Classes, class instances and their attributes, attributes scopes

-1. 4hrs - Introduction to REST APIs/JSON (3hrs)
+    - 2hrs - Introduction to Methods

-1. 1hr - Project E?
+1. 4hrs - Capstone Project

-1. 6hrs - Using Development Frameworks (Django, Flask, Django REST API) (5hrs)

-1. Capstone Project?